Early Care and Education

 • Increase the number of Child Care Works eligible children in high-quality child care programs, specifically infants and toddlers.

-• Research opportunities to strengthen Infant Early Childhood Mental Health (IECMH) through collaboration with early childhood education and health systems, including Early Intervention (EI).
+• Strengthen Infant Early Childhood Mental Health (IECMH) through collaboration with early childhood education health systems, including Early Intervention (EI), and child welfare.

 • Support economic policies that benefit children and their families.